 - Assign Users and groups -> Add user/group.

-- Create Single sign-on SAML.
+- Create a Single sign-on SAML.

 - Define the Basic SAML Configuration parameters:

-Identifier (Entity ID): https://<FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/metadata Reply URL (Assertion consumer Service URL): https://<FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/login Sign-on URL: https://<FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/login Relay State: Optional Logout URL: FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/logout
+Identifier (Entity ID): https://<FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/metadata.
+Reply URL (Assertion consumer Service URL): https://<FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/login.
+Sign-on URL: https://<FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/login.
+Relay State: Optional.
+Logout URL: FortiGate IP address or FQDN>:<Custom SSL VPN port>/remote/saml/logout.

 Define Attributes & Claims -> Edit.